YuryKabernik/yurykabernik.github.io/_posts/2025-10-25-lean-waterfall-agile-comparison.md

 Lean originated in the 1950s from Toyota’s response to the limitations of Ford’s linear approach.
 Toyota reimagined manufacturing by shifting the focus from optimizing individual machines to optimizing the entire flow of products through the process.
 They pioneered innovations such as right-sizing machines for actual production volume, self-monitoring for quality, sequencing machines by process, enabling quick setups for small batches, and implementing pull-based production — where each process step signals the previous step for the needed materials.
 These innovations influenced software development, where production speed to release and responsiveness to customer needs are vital.

-Self-monitoring for quality was implemented via Jidoka, an automated mechanism that stops the line when a defect is detected, reducing the need for manual check.
-This approach allowed to address issues and receive quality feedback early, minimizing downstream issues and the high cost of late fixes.
-In software, the parallel is multistage CI/CD testing, including unit, integration, and end to end checks which provide automated, early quality signals throughout the software development life cycle.
+Self-monitoring for quality was implemented via Jidoka, an automated mechanism that stops the line when a defect is detected, reducing the need for manual checks.
+This approach allowed teams to address issues and receive quality feedback early, minimizing downstream issues and the high cost of late fixes.
+In software, the parallel is multi‑stage CI/CD testing, including unit, integration, and end‑to‑end checks, which provide automated, early quality signals throughout the software development life cycle.

 These changes enabled Toyota to achieve high efficiency, rapid response to market needs, low cost, high variety, and high quality, fundamentally improving flow-based production.